 Miniature Chalkboards

 Provide mini chalkboards for kids to doodle or write messages on.
 They’re a great way to encourage self-expression, and chalk art never goes out of style.
+If the grown-ups want to join in, there are plenty of fun chalk art ideas for adults to try, too.

 Story Dice

 Craft dice with pictures that prompt imaginative storytelling.
 I’ve always found that storytelling is a fantastic way to spark creativity and foster communication among children.
+For more ways to inspire them, explore some fun paint class ideas.

 Puzzle Cards

 Create cards that can be pieced together to form a bigger picture or message.
 This idea combines the joy of puzzles with the personal touch of a handwritten card.
+You can easily adapt this interactive format into unique Eid card ideas for your loved ones.

 Heart-Shaped Crayons

 Melt broken crayons into heart molds for a colorful and practical gift.
 These are a hit in my workshops, and kids love using them for their creative projects.
+They also make fantastic classroom gifts for teachers.

 Valentine’s Scavenger Hunt